mettle/sendportal-docs/subscribers.md

 ## Overview

 Subscribers represent individuals that are available to you when sending out campaigns.
-Subscribers can optionally belong to one or more [tags](/docs/features/tags).
+Subscribers can optionally be assigned one or more [tags](/docs/features/tags).

 > The email address for each Subscriber must be unique in each [workspace](/docs/features/workspaces).